 Its compact shape minimised wind resistance, enhancing fuel economy and also allowing the vehicle to access narrow bush tracks that had intrusive branches.

 Robust, lightweight and compact, its fully welded aluminium construction was two-pack finished and designed to keep rain and dust out.

 The Carry Me Camper Hard-Lid models were launched with very high equipment levels and offered generous interior space.
 A virtual Tardis, these campers packed down to only 1080mm above tray height when closed.

-The accompanying photos are of the 2020 short-cab/extra-cab Hard-Lid model and subsequent details on the dual-cab upgrade will be provided in mid-2020.
+The accompanying photos are of the 2020 short-cab/extra-cab Hard-Lid model and a dual-cab upgrade was done in mid-2020.

 The camper sides were tapered from the base width of 1850mm, giving good mirror vision to the rear, but with 1590mm width at the bed base.

 The tailgate dropped only to tray height, enabling the camper to be mounted forward on a ute tray that was longer than the camper’s 2120mm-long footprint.